Peanut, Squash and Chickpea Curry

 - 1 tbsp coconut oil

-– 1 medium-sized butternut squash, peeled and spiralized
+- 1 butternut squash peeled and spiralized medium-sized

-– 60g dried fruit, such as raisins, sultanas, goji berries or chopped pitted dates
+- 60 g dried raisins such as raisins, sultanas, goji berries or chopped pitted dates

-– 2½ tbsp good-quality curry powder (check to make sure there’s no added sugar)
+- 2½ tbsp curry powder check to make sure there’s no added sugar good-quality

 - Salt and freshly ground black pepper

-– Cooked brown or wild rice, to serve
+- brown rice Cooked brown or wild rice

 Roz Purcell’s approach to cooking is simple: use whole foods to live a whole life.
 Having developed a negative relationship with food that led her to make unhealthy choices, she cured herself by rediscovering her love of cooking from scratch.
 She used her passion for food to experiment with flavours and textures and develop the most amazing recipes that fuel the body, providing the energy and vitality needed to look and feel great.